Constructive theory of ordinals: Introduction

 In a constructive framework, we can drop Turing machines and replace Turing computability by intuitive (undefined) computability.
 In this case, the main difference between Brouwer and Martin-Löf ordinals is that Martin-Löf ordinals, being defined in a \gui{parallel} way rather than in a \gui{sequential} way, are more general: it is possible for any sequence of well-defined ordinals \((\alpha_n)\) to construct the supremum of the successors of the ordinals \(\alpha_n\).
-A drawback is that there is no way to associate to a Martin-Löf ordinal a linearly ordered well-founded set with the same order-type.
-E.g.\ if the \(\alpha_n\) are all equal to \(0\) or \(1\), it is a priori impossible to decide whether the supremum of the successors of the \(\alpha_n\)'s equals \(1\) or \(2\).
+A drawback is that there is no way to associate to a Martin-Löf ordinal a linearly ordered well-founded set with the same order type.
+For example, if the \(\alpha_n\) are all equal to \(\und 0\) or \(\und 1\), it is a priori impossible to decide whether the supremum of the successors of the \(\alpha_n\)'s equals \(\und 1\) or \(\und 2\).